 Who doesn’t like slime?
-Kids just seem to love making it and playing with it!
+You’ll love making it and playing with it!
 Create a creative and fun Science Fair project out of your fascination with slime.
 Along the way, learn what it’s like to be a scientist!

 What is slime?